*The article is updated for 2017*

 Benadryl for Dogs – Overdose

-We are very careful about what we give to our pets, but accidents do happen.
+Usually, we are very careful about what we give to our pets, but accidents do happen.

 In case of an accidental overdose, look for symptoms like muscle tremors, aggression, rapid heartbeat, high body temperature, extreme fatigue and even breathing difficulties.
 If you observe these symptoms, immediately rush to your vet and take care of your dog.